Shyrokyne standoff: Minsk II

 On 5 April, a landmine exploded under a military vehicle at Shyrokyne killing two soldiers and injuring a third, a military spokesman said on the TV channel 112.

 On 13 April, it was confirmed the separatists had captured the village of Vodyane, seven kilometers east of Mariupol, after it was in the middle of a no man's land for almost a month following a retreat by government troops.
 The next day, a Russian journalist was injured by a landmine in Skyrokyne during a tour as some of the heaviest fighting since February erupted.
 By 16 April, separatists were in control of much of Shyrokyne.

 On 18 April, a Georgian member of the Azov Regiment was killed in fighting near Shyrokyne.

 In late April, Deutsche Welle reported that pro-Russian militants had set up positions in the centre of Shyrokyne and that the OSCE and Red Cross were not always granted access.
 On 26 April, the OSCE observed what it assessed to be the most intense shelling in Shyrokyne since February.
 It also reported Pavlopil and Pyshchevyk to be once again government-held.

 On 5 May, 12 hours of sustained separatist attacks in Shyrokyne against Ukrainian positions near the beach took place, after a one-hour tank assault was launched, followed by constant firefights.

-In mid-June, as the Ukrainian president visited government lines at Mariupol, more fighting near Shyrokyne left one soldier dead and two wounded.
+In mid-June, as Ukrainian president Poroshenko visited government lines at Mariupol, more fighting near Shyrokyne left one soldier dead and two wounded.